aws-samples/amazon-bedrock-samples/agents-and-function-calling/bedrock-agents/features-examples/13-create-agent-using-CDK/README.md

   "func_getbooking_description": "Retrieve details of a restaurant booking",

   "func_getbooking_id": "booking_id",

+ You can add a new parameter or edit the existing parameter in config.json file.
+Here is the example to edit an existing parameter:
+      a) Change the "agentName" parameter with "test-booking-agent" in 'config.json' file
+      b) Ensure that same parameter is used correctly in 'BedrockAgentStack_stack.py' file
+      c) Finally deploy the updated stack with 'cdk deploy'

 Note: AgentModelId with claude-3-sonnet and EmbeddingModelId with titan-embed-text-v2 are only supported in this example.